-The default relative weightings assigned by Unsub are similar to an approach taken by 1Science \citep{1Science}, another collection analysis tool that was bought by Elsevier and discontinued \citep{1Science_dead_Elsevier}.
+This combined technique and the default relative weightings assigned by Unsub are comparable to an approach taken by 1Science \citep{1Science}, a similar collection analysis tool that was bought by Elsevier and discontinued \citep{1Science_dead_Elsevier}.
 1Science used a dynamic weighting scheme that reflected the comparative statistics for a given journal compared to all titles in the package, with the weighting for authorships equal to the ratio of all downloads to all authorships and the weighting for citations equal to the ratio of all downloads to all citations.
 This approach led to higher absolute weighting numbers, and a larger relative weighting ratio.
 In a limited analysis where the two approaches were compared directly on a sample data set, 1Science weightings came out to 16 and 550 for citations and authorships, respectively.
 These factors result in higher overall ``usage" numbers, but the relative performance of each journal within the package was still roughly equivalent to that of Unsub.

-In addition to demand (Weighted Usage), Unsub also models alternative modes of instant fulfillment, such as Open Access availability (papers published free to read) and backfile or post-termination retention rights (older content a library has already paid for and will retain even without a current year's subscription).
-Together, these modes show how much of the institution's usage can be met even without a current year's subscription to the journal, which goes beyond traditional cost-per-use analysis and gives a more nuanced assessment of the cost-effectiveness of the title.
+In addition to demand (as Weighted Usage), Unsub also models alternative modes of instant fulfillment, such as Open Access availability (papers published free to read without a paywall).
+The share of papers published Open Access continues to increase, with estimates that over half of articles published since 2015 are now available through some form of OA \citep{Piwowar_stateofOA}, and 70\% of all article views are projected to be to OA articles by 2025 \citep{Piwowar_futureofOA}.
+In addition, Unsub considers a library's backfile or post-termination retention rights; that is, older content a library has already paid for and would retain even without a current year's subscription.
+Together, these modes of fulfillment show how much of the institution's usage can be met even without a current year's subscription to the journal, going beyond traditional cost-per-use analysis and giving a more nuanced assessment of the cost-effectiveness of the title.

 Unsub then projects usage five years into the future to give a sense of what to expect for each journal title.
 The usage, citation, and authorship numbers are modeled as demand, and Interlibrary Loan, Open Access, and backfile are modeled as modes of fulfillment.
 Bringing these disparate data points together into one unified dashboard illuminates the actual value of a journal's subscription and helps libraries make decisions on what to keep and what to cancel.